DiscipleTools/disciple-tools-theme/README.md

 ## Theme

 This repository contains only the WordPress theme.
-There are a growing number of plugin extensions to the theme, but the core of the Disciple Tools system is this theme.
+There are a growing number of plugin extensions to the theme, but the core of the Disciple.Tools system is this theme.

 ## Support